SriNandhiniThiyagarajan/AmbedkarGPT-Intern-Task/README.md

    Loads the text file using `TextLoader`.

 2. **Text Splitting**
-   Splits the speech into chunks using `CharacterTextSplitter`.
+   Splits the speech into chunks using `RecursiveCharacterTextSplitter`.

 3. **Embedding Creation**
    Generates embeddings using